Sorry, you need to enable JavaScript to visit this website.

 Perhaps the most important difference between 401(k) plans and 403(b) plans is who is allowed to use them.
 As mentioned, 401(k) plans are provided by for-profit companies.
 If you work in a corporate job, you likely have access to a 401(k) plan.

 401(k) plans often have a wide variety of investment options.
-Most plans allow employees to invest in a variety of mutual fund or exchange-traded fund (ETF) options.
+Many plans allow employees to invest in a variety of mutual fund or exchange-traded fund (ETF) options.
 Many also allow employees to invest in individual stocks and bonds, as well as other investments.

 403(b) plans have a far more limited number of investment options.
 Per federal law, 403(b) accounts can only invest in annuities and mutual funds.

-Additional contributions
+Additional contributions for 403(b) plans

 • $3,000